What does it mean to be an F1, F2, or F3?

 Early generation Bengals are of course beautiful cats, but it is important to remember that they are not for everyone.
 Life for both the cat and the owner can become very uncomfortable if the household is not prepared or willing to accept the early generation Bengal’s traits and characteristics.

-Having early generation Bengals takes a different and serious level of commitment for the life of the cat.
-Even though early generation Bengals require a lot of work, in my experience, they are also very devoted, loving animals and bond very strongly to their people.
+Having early generation Bengals takes a different and more serious level of commitment for the life of the cat.
+Even though early generation Bengals require a bit more attention than later generation Bengals, in my experience, they are also very devoted, loving animals and bond very strongly to their people.

 Some will bond so strongly to their owners that they may die if separated from them, so again, a lifetime commitment.
 These wonderful creatures require early and continued socialization, more enrichment, and more time.